KxSystems/docs/docs/kb/file-compression.md

 ### Compression parameters

 The `logicalBlockSize` represents how much data is taken as a compression unit, and consequently the minimum size of a block to decompress.
 E.g. using a `logicalBlockSize` of 128kB, a file of size 128000kB would be cut into 100 blocks, and each block compressed independently of the others.
 Later, if a single byte is requested from that compressed file, a minimum of 128kB would be decompressed to access that byte.
 Fortunately those types of access patterns are rare, and typically you would be extracting clumps of data that make a logical block size of 128kB quite reasonable.

-Ultimately, you should experiment with what suits your data, hardware and access patterns best.
+Experiment to discover what suits your data, hardware and access patterns best.
 A good balance for TAQ data and typical TAQ queries is to use algorithm 1 (the same algorithm as used for IPC compression) with 128kB `logicalBlockSize`.
-For those who can accept slower performance but better compression, they can choose gzip with compression level 6.
+To trade performance for better compression, choose gzip with compression level 6.

-## Multithreading

-The reading or writing of a compressed file must _not_ be performed concurrently from multiple threads.

-However, multiple files can be read or written from their own threads concurrently (one file per thread).
-For example, a [segmented](../database/segment.md) historical database with secondary threads will be using the decompression in a multithreaded mode.

-## Hardware acceleration
+### Hardware acceleration

 A hardware accelerator card can improve compression performance.